Pinterest Moodboard for Interior Design: From Inspiration to Client Presentation

 How Pinpasta Streamlines Pinterest Moodboards for Interior Design

 Pinpasta eliminates the manual download workflow.
-It's a Chrome extension that extracts entire Pinterest boards in one click, downloads high-resolution images, and—uniquely—sends them directly to Figma for moodboard creation.
+It's a Chrome extension that works as a Pinterest board downloader—extracting entire boards in one click, downloading high-resolution images, and—uniquely—sending them directly to Figma for moodboard creation.

 Here's the interior designer workflow with Pinpasta: